 Institutional endorsement is not required for this scholarship.

 Three recommendation letters will be required.
 At least one of these letters must come from a recommender who can describe the candidate’s leadership potential based on direct experience.

-Leadership Essay (up to 500 words): Describe one specific example where you exercised leadership.
+Leadership Essay (up to 750 words): Describe one specific example where you exercised leadership.
+When you have you motivated others to change a significant change or innovation?
 The topic for this essay should be chosen in coordination with your leadership letter of recommendation.